Muppetsg2/VOX4U/README.md

 ![Voxel](./Resources/VoxelMesh.png)

+Generate a voxel asset using an Instanced Static Mesh Component, with automatic cube-mesh creation and material generation based on the palette.
+- **Single-material mode** - uses a single material with a texture generated from the color palette.
+This mode only preserves color information — **no additional MagicaVoxel material properties are applied**.
+Each voxel receives unique texture coordinates corresponding to its color's position within the texture.
-Generate a voxel asset based on an Instanced Static Mesh Component, and automatically create a cube mesh and materials based on the palette.
-Each cube uses a different material, preserving MagicaVoxel material properties.
-Optionally, the Color Node in the material can be replaced with a texture generated from the palette.
+- **Multi-material mode** - uses multiple materials, **fully preserving MagicaVoxel material properties**.
+Optionally, the Color node in each material can be replaced with a palette-generated texture while keeping all other properties intact.

 If runtime access to the Voxel Actor is not required, the runtime module can be removed from the `.uplugin` file, allowing packaging without the runtime module.